 Banks are generally open Monday to Friday from 9.30am to 5pm, often with shorter hours for exchange.
 Commission on currency exchange varies but the exchange rate is fixed daily by the government.
 Not all banks can change money, and only larger branches of the big banks, plus some in tourist resorts, will change currencies other than dollars – and even then at worse rates than you would get for the dollar equivalent.

-Quetzales and Belizean dollars are best got rid of before entering Mexico; otherwise, your best bet for changing them is with tourists heading the other way.
+Guatemalan quetzales and Belizean dollars are best got rid of before entering Mexico; otherwise, your best bet for changing them is with tourists heading the other way – try weswap.com, a useful website that allows travellers to swap foreign currency with each other.
 It is a good idea to change other currencies into US dollars at home before coming to Mexico, since the difference in the exchange rate more than outweighs the amount you lose in changing your money twice.
 In some touristy places, such as Acapulco and Tijuana, US dollar bills are almost as easy to spend as pesos.
 If you’re desperate, hotels, shops and restaurants that are used to tourists may change dollars or accept them as payment, but rates will be very low.

 It’s almost impossible to generalize about opening hours in Mexico; even when times are posted at museums, tourist offices and shops, they’re not always adhered to.